 Quebec government program for children 17 and under with a valid health card.
 It provides a $300 reimbursement every two years.
 We offer up to three pairs of glasses for the amount reimbursed.
 For more details, visit the page dedicated to the RAMQ reimbursement program.

-This Quebec government program is for all social assistance recipients, whether newcomers, long-time residents or native-born.
+This other Québec government program is for all social assistance recipients, whether newcomers, long-time residents or native-born.
 It offers a lump-sum payment for the purchase of eyeglasses (similar to the federal government's program mentioned above) once every two years.
 To be eligible, however, you need to have been a claimant for more than six months (one year for the free eye exam).
-To find out more, visitez notre page web dédiée au programme.
+To find out more, check our page dedicated to the program.